Bacha bazi: Revival following 2001 U.S. invasion

 This practice saw an increase after the Taliban's ouster in 2001, due both to the former Mujahideen commanders regaining power and the widespread lawlessness.
 Today, Afghanistan is one of the few places in the world where the aesthetic-erotic category of bacha (beardless young male) has been preserved in the public consciousness.
-Many experts opine poverty, extreme gender segregation and war as its main drivers.
+Many experts suggest poverty, extreme gender segregation and war as its main drivers.

 In 2011, in an agreement between the United Nations and Afghanistan, Radhika Coomaraswamy and Afghan officials signed an action plan promising to end the practice, along with enforcing other protections for children.
 In 2014, Suraya Subhrang, child rights commissioner at the national Afghanistan Independent Human Rights Commission, stated that the areas practicing bacha bazi had increased.
 Up to 2017, Afghan law lacked clear definitions or provisions to address the practice.
 A new penal code entered in force in February 2018, containing specific provisions to punish offenders involved in bacha bazi.

 In December 2012, a teenage victim of sexual exploitation and abuse by a commander of the Afghan Border Police killed eight guards.
 He made a drugged meal for the guards and then, with the help of two friends, attacked them, after which they fled to neighbouring Pakistan.

 A study published in 2014 by the Afghanistan Independent Human Rights Commission (AIHRC) found that 78% of the men who practice bacha bazi are married to a woman.
-Some Afghans believe that bacha bazi violates Islamic law on grounds that it is homosexual in nature; others believe that Islam only forbids a man to sexually engage with another man, but not with a boy.
+Some Afghans assert that bacha bazi violates Islamic law on grounds that it is homosexual in nature; others claim that Islam only forbids a man to sexually engage with another man, but not with a boy.

 On 23 September 2016, Taliban militants in northern Baghlan province executed a man and a young boy on charges of "bacha bazi" (pederasty).
 The man was caught with the boy at his house by the militants and both were shot dead by the militants in front of family members.